Chapter 32 - Environmental Impact Statement (EIS)

 - timeframe within which the environmental review process should be started

-As noted above, the NOI may also contain a list of cooperating agencies, if known.
+The NOI may also contain a list of cooperating agencies, if known.

 The district prepares the NOI and submits it to FHWA for publication in the Federal Register; this is still the case under the NEPA Assignment (23 USC 327).
 It is advisable to allot sufficient time in the project schedule for this publication process to occur.
 For local assistance projects, the agency prepares the NOI and submits it to Caltrans, which reviews and approves it and forwards it to FHWA for publication in the Federal Register.
 For projects off the State Highway System additional information on coordination with resource and regulatory agencies is discussed in the Local Assistance Procedures Manual (LAPM), Chapter 6.

 In 2006, Caltrans entered into a Memorandum of Understanding with FHWA, U.S. Environmental Protection Agency (U.S. EPA), U.S. Fish and Wildlife Service (USFWS), the Army Corps of Engineers (USACE), and NOAA Fisheries to merge the NEPA and Clean Water Act Section 404 processes.
 Projects that have five or more acres of permanent impacts to waters of the United States and require the preparation of an EIS are subject to the NEPA/404 Integration MOU (April 2006).
 If all the MOU signatories agree, the integration process may be applied to project that do not meet the threshold.
 For NEPA/404 Integration projects, a set of procedures is initiated, preferably prior to scoping, and these procedures are integrated with preparation of the EIS.
-To the extent possible, these procedures should be integrated with the 23 USC 139 and OFD processes as well.
+To the extent possible, these procedures should be integrated with the 23 USC 139 process as well.

 As early as possible, the transportation agencies (Caltrans and, if applicable, the local agency), must notify the "responding agencies" (U.S. EPA, USACE, and the appropriate resource agency [USFWS and/or NOAA Fisheries]) that the project meets the threshold for the NEPA/404 integration process and request the designation of mid-level and senior-level representatives should the issue resolution process prove necessary.
 The integration process includes on-going coordination, meetings at specified points, and three checkpoints.
 The checkpoints are 1) Purpose and Need, 2) identification of the range of alternatives to be studied in the Draft EIS, and 3) the Preliminary Least Environmentally Damaging Practicable Alternative (LEDPA) and Conceptual Mitigation Plan.
 The MOU outlines the roles and responsibilities of the signatory agencies and sets forth an issue resolution process.
 Caltrans in its role as FHWA has the authority to determine the project's purpose and need and the range of alternatives for NEPA documents, however, because the USACE is the lead federal agency for the issuance of Clean Water Act Section 404 permits, the USACE must concur in the Preliminary LEDPA.
 Caltrans may not issue the final EIS until the USACE concurs in the LEDPA.